finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

     ChartOfAccountsApi apiInstance = new ChartOfAccountsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Chart of Accounts to be deleted.
-    String code = "code_example"; // String | The code of the Chart of Accounts to be deleted.Together with the scope this uniquely identifies the chart of accounts. try {
+    String code = "code_example"; // String | The code of the Chart of Accounts to be deleted.
+Together with the scope this uniquely identifies the Chart of Accounts. try {
       DeletedEntityResponse result = apiInstance.deleteChartOfAccounts(scope, code);
       System.out.println(result);